Skip to content

 • RSDP4005: Approaches to Research

-At the end of each year, beginning with your first year, you will reflect on and formally review your progress with your supervisory team and MPhil/PhD Course Leader.
+Throughout these early stages of your research degree, you will work with your supervisory team to regularly discuss your progress.
+At the end of each year, you will reflect on and formally review your progress with your supervisory team and Doctoral Programme Leader.
 We call this annual meeting an Annual Progress Review (APR).

-In your second year, you will be collecting data and working on your research project under the supervision of your supervisors through regular meetings.
-You may at this point have research papers ready to publish and you may wish to attend conferences to present your research to other experts in your field.
-You will be able to apply to our Research Student Support Scheme for some funding for this purpose.
-Students normally undergo Transfer from MPhil to PhD towards the end of their second year.
-This will be part of your Annual Progress Review for this year.
+You may at this point have research papers ready to publish and attend conferences to present your research to other experts in your field.
+You will be able to apply to our Research Student Conference Support Scheme for some funding for this purpose

 Programme specification

-For comprehensive details on the aims and intended learning outcomes of the course, and the means by which these are achieved through learning, teaching and assessment, please download the latest MPhil programme specification or PhD programme specification documents.
+For comprehensive details on the aims and intended learning outcomes of the course, and how these are achieved through learning, teaching and assessment, please download the latest MPhil programme specification or PhD programme specification document.

 Research areas